cosmos/cosmos-sdk/docs/building-modules/msg-services.md

 Let us break it down:

 - The [`Msg`](./messages-and-queries.md#messages) is the actual object being processed.
-- The [`Context`](../core/context.md) contains all the necessary information needed to process the `msg`, as well as a cache-wrapped copy of the latest state.
+- The [`Context`](../core/context.md) contains all the necessary information needed to process the `msg`, as well as a branche of the latest state.
 If the `msg` is succesfully processed, the modified version of the temporary state contained in the `ctx` will be written to the main state.
 - The [`*Result`] returned to `BaseApp` contains (among other things) information on the execution of the `handler` and [events](../core/events.md).

 Module `handler`s are typically implemented in a `./handler.go` file inside the module's folder.
 The [module manager](./module-manager.md) is used to add the module's `handler`s to the